Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 DIFFICULTY: MODERATE

 Here is the small fishing village of Craster from above by Drone.
 You can see the coastal path all the way to Dunstanburgh Castle in the distance and then Embleton Bay beyond that.
-This photo also shows the Craster car park (bottom left of the pic) where you have to park if starting your walk from Craster.
+This photo also shows the entrance to the Craster ‘quarry’ car park (bottom left of the pic) where you have to park if starting your walk from Craster.

 A walk right round Embleton Bay to Low Newton-by-the-sea (in the distance) is a really special beach walk in an unspoilt area

-Dunstanburgh castle from the north.
+The view of Dunstanburgh Castle from the south (above) is pretty special, especially when the sun is going down if you time it right!
+Below you can see Dunstanburgh Castle from the north.
 You’ll see many photos of this kind with the rounded rocks battered from the north sea in the foreground.
-What a stunning view!
+What a stunning view – Dunstanburgh Castle is a photographers dream

 Built in the early 14th century by Thomas, Earl of Lancaster, the castle was intended as both a symbol of his power and a fortified residence during the political turmoil of the time.
 The location was strategic, set between the villages of Craster and Embleton, offering a commanding view of the North Sea and acting as a defensive barrier against potential Scottish invaders.
 Though initially designed to reflect Lancaster’s wealth and influence, it became entangled in England’s tumultuous political struggles, particularly during the Wars of the Roses.